 How Does Yoga Improve Flexibility?

-Yoga and flexibility are often associated with each other and there are plenty of benefits of being flexible, as outlined below.
+Practicing yoga and flexibility are often associated with each other and there are plenty of benefits of being flexible, as outlined below.

-Yoga poses can help to improve flexibility as the body is encouraged to hold yoga stretches for a period of time, allowing muscles to go deeper into the stretch.
+Yoga poses can help to enhance flexibility as the body is encouraged to hold yoga stretches for a period of time, allowing muscles to go deeper into the stretch.
 It may sometimes be uncomfortable, and can take time to notice the impact of the stretches and greater flexibility.

 Yin yoga often holds poses for longer so that the deeper tissues such as fascia, joints and tendons feel the positive effect of the stretches.
 Holding the yin yoga poses also requires a greater mental focus and continued breathing.
 Therefore having the aim to improve flexibility will have the positive effect of enhancing the levels of concentration and focus for longer periods of time.